SU-SWS/stanford_jordan/README.txt

 -- TROUBLESHOOTING --

-If you encounter any issues while using this theme at Stanford, please send a message to: drupallers@lists.stanford.edu
+If you encounter any issues while using this theme, please file a HelpSU request: http://helpsu.stanford.edu/helpsu.cgi?pcat=webdesign